wills106/homeassistant-solax-modbus/docs/solax-entity-description.md

 ## battery_power_charge & battery_current_charge

-Current current & power your battery is charged with.
-Negative values mean the battery is drained.
+Actual current & power the battery is charged with.
+Negative values mean the battery is discharged.

 ## battery_state_of_health